lah7/clipqture/README.md

 ![Comparison of clipqture and Klipper in Plasma 6.1 and 6.2](.readme/comparison.webp)

-It is designed to co-exist with the Plasma widget, although the clipboard state isn't be synchronised between the two programs. **Only text is supported** and it's **designed for X11**.
+It is designed to co-exist with the Plasma widget, although the clipboard state isn't synchronised between the two programs. **Only text is supported** and it's **designed for X11**.

 Otherwise, all it does is listen to the clipboard and _captures_ recently copied text.